 On November 2, 2016, the Company approved and implemented a security-based compensation plan (the "Incentive Plan"), which was amended on March 14, 2017 and April 24, 2020.
-The Incentive Plan allows for the issuance of stock options, restricted stock units ("RSUs") and deferred stock units ("DSUs") (collectively, the "Awards").
+The Incentive Plan allows for the issuance of stock options, restricted stock units ("RSUs") and deferred stock units ("DSUs" and collectively with stock options and RSUs, the "Awards").
 The aggregate number of Common Shares reserved for issuance in respect of which Awards may be granted shall not exceed 5,000,300.
-Common Shares subject to any Award (or any portion thereof) that have expired or are forfeited, surrendered, cancelled or otherwise terminated prior to the issuance or transfer of such Common Shares will again be available for grant under the Incentive Plan.
-Notwithstanding the foregoing, treasury Common Shares subject to an Award (or any portion thereof) that is settled in cash in lieu of settlement in treasury Common Shares shall reduce the number of Common Shares available for grant under the Incentive Plan.
+Common Shares subject to any Award (or any portion thereof) that have expired or are forfeited, surrendered, cancelled or otherwise terminated prior to the issuance or transfer of such Common Shares subject to an Award (or any portion thereof) that is settled in cash in lieu of settlement in treasury Common Shares shall reduce the number of Common Shares available for grant under the Incentive Plan.